MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_standard_issue.md

 **TODOS**:
-(In technical terms suggestions what has to be done to fix the issue.)

 <!--
+ (In technical terms, suggestions of what has to be done to resolve the issue.)
 - Example: Modify opacity for the button-class in css files.
 -->

 **Acceptance-Criteria**
-(List of criteria to be fullfilled for closing the issue)
 <!--
-What shall be reached with this issue?
+(Liste der zu erfüllenden Kriterien zur Lösung des Problems) What shall be reached with this issue?
 List criteria mandatory for closing the issue: